Do you need customer feedback and engagement?

 If you want more engagement, you need to increase your click-through rate (CTR) first.
 Campaign Monitor conducted a test to which call-to-action performs best.
 They found a call-to-action button helped increase the CTR by 28%.
 We took this concept one step further, we used the headline analyzer tool to optimize the wording of the call-to-action button.
 The wording we used in the call-to-action button above scored an 86, while “click here” scored a dismal 28 and “click the button” only scored 31.
 We are also trying a contrarion approach to the design of the button.
 Instead of using bright colors that modern advertisers have trained us to ignore, we used a light grey background with Palatino Linotype font to optimize readability.
 We also used a small caption to make sure your subconscious knows what to do.

-Campaign Monitor How can you encourage more customer feedback and exciting engagement?
+Campaign Monitor Do you need customer feedback and engagement?

-How can you encourage more customer feedback and exciting engagement?
+Do you need customer feedback and engagement?
 Read More ยป